Does tooth pain have you in agony? Chances are your tooth pain can be from an undiagnosed cavity.

 Schedule a Dental Exam Today

 Dental cavities are highly preventable.
 Tooth decay can be treated by visiting your dentist in Monroe, NC regularly.
-Whether you are new to the Charlotte area or just trying to find a new dentist, consider Dr. Leonard Hess a the Union County Center for Comprehensive Dentistry.
+Whether you are new to the Charlotte area or just trying to find a new dentist, consider Dr. Leonard Hess at the Union County Center for Comprehensive Dentistry.